-We live in a world that bombards us with incessant visual stimuli and noise.
+We live in a world that bombards us with incessant visual stimuli and noise which tempts us to hurry.
 It’s easy to become addicted to that noise without realizing it.
 We often turn the radio on in the car when we drive.
 We leave the TV on, even though we aren’t watching it.
 And our cell phones are seldom silenced.
 Not only do we live in a noisy world, but we live in a busy one as well.
 Our time saving devices (cell phones, computers, faster internet connections) relentlessly remind us that we should get more done in less time so that we have more time to get even more done.
 As a result we are addicted not only to noise, but to hurry.
 John Ortberg says that, “Hurry is not just a disordered schedule.
 Hurry is a disordered heart.”
 So, what do we do?

 Ortberg also writes about an article that appeared in a newspaper in Tacoma, Washington, a few years ago about Tattoo the basset hound.

 Tattoo didn’t intend to go for an evening run, but when his owner shut his leash in the car door and took off for a drive with Tattoo still outside the vehicle, he had no choice.

 Motorcycle officer Terry Filbert noticed a passing vehicle with something dragging behind it, “the basset hound picking them up and putting them down as fast as he could.”
 He chased the car to a stop, and Tattoo was rescued, but not before the dog had reached a speed of 20-25 miles per hour, rolling over several times.

 He then observes that often we live like Tattoo, “our days mark by picking them up and putting them down as fast as we can.”